-CHART 20A: RESIDENTIAL ANNUAL BILLED USAGE IN TIER 4 (2011-2016)
+CHART 23: RESIDENTIAL CUSTOMER CLASS 2012-2017 ANNUAL BILLED USAGE IN TIER 4 ONLY

-Charts 17-20A show that growth is resulting in consistent annual increases in total indoor use for commercial, multi-family and residential.
-The good news is that irrigation and Tier 2 and Tier 3 water use are staying level across all customer classes.
-Tier 4 usage is almost non-existent
+Charts 19-23 show that growth is resulting in consistent annual increases in total indoor use for commercial, multi-family and residential.
+The good news is that irrigation and Tier 2 and Tier 3 water use are staying fairly level across all customer classes.
+Tier 4 usage is almost non-existent at this point.
+Castle Rock Water analyzed the impact on accounts if the Tier 4 was reduced to a cap of 30,000 gallons or 35,000 gallons rather than 40,000 gallons that is currently in place.

 The analysis showed that in 2016 there were 485 residential customers who were at or over the 40,000 gallons per month threshold at least once during the January 2016-December 2016 capture period.
-We then took the same data and lowered the threshold to 35,000 gallons which then impacted 777 residential customers.
-The same data was then used to lower the threshold to 30,000 gallons, which impacted approximately 1,294 customers.
-In conclusion, the reduction of the 40k gallon surcharge threshold to 30k only impacted approximately 7% of the residential customers and accounted for 1.6% of the total residential consumption.
+We then took the same data and lowered the threshold to 35,000 gallons which then impacted 805 residential customers.
+The same data was then used to lower the threshold to 30,000 gallons, which impacted approximately 1,347 customers.
+In conclusion, the reduction of the 40k gallon surcharge threshold to 30k only impacted approximately 7.5% of the residential customers and accounted for 2.7% of the total residential consumption.
 Most of the consumption that is charged in Tier 4 surcharge is the result of a leak, which then based upon Castle Rock Water's leak policy, if the leak is found and repaired is credited to the customer's account.
+Below is a chart showing this impact.